getting-around

 Major agencies (Hertz, Avis, Europcar, Sixt) have desks in Terminal 3.
 Most budget companies operate from off-site locations with free shuttle buses.

-We've used ClickRent over 50 times.
+I've used ClickRent over 50 times.
 They're cheaper than the major agencies and reliable.
-The only downside is occasional waits during busy periods.
-We don't make money from this recommendation.

 Tips for Renting